tptorres/ttp-fullstack-assessment/stock-portfolio/README.md

 # Stock Portfolio App

-> Fullstack MERN stock portfolio using hooks and the Context API
+> Full stack MERN stock portfolio using hooks and the Context API

 Deployed application can be found [here](https://ttp-fullstack-stock-portfolio.herokuapp.com/)